-Among other activities, we provide expertise in regional assessments for rural, mountainous, urban or coastal areas and in impact analysis
+Beside these analysis we provide expertise in regional assessments for rural, mountainous, urban or coastal areas and impact analysis of policies where needed.